EthereumAIFoundation/explorer/web3j-app/README.rst

 Thanks and credits
 ------------------

-- The `Nethereum <https://github.com/Nethereum/Nethereum>`_ project for the inspiration
+- The `Nethereumai <https://github.com/Nethereumai/Nethereumai>`_ project for the inspiration
 - `Othera <https://www.othera.com.au/>`_ for the great things they are building on the platform
-- `Finhaus <http://finhaus.com.au/>`_ guys for putting me onto Nethereum
+- `Finhaus <http://finhaus.com.au/>`_ guys for putting me onto Nethereumai
 - `bitcoinj <https://bitcoinj.github.io/>`_ for the reference Elliptic Curve crypto implementation
-- Everyone involved in the Ethererum project and its surrounding ecosystem
+- Everyone involved in the EtherAIerum project and its surrounding ecosystem
 - And of course the users of the library, who've provided valuable input & feedback